 What Is The Hartford’s TrueLane?

-For many years, auto insurers could only guess the likelihood of a given driver getting into an accident.
-They can get a pretty good idea of how safely — or recklessly — you drive by studying your driving history, as well as your personal data (such as income or marital status).
+For many years, car insurance companies could only guess at the likelihood of a given driver getting into a car accident.
+They could get a pretty good idea of how safely – or recklessly – you drive by studying your driving history, as well as your personal data, such as your income, credit score, or marital status.